m3m0rydmp/cr4ck/README.md

 ## Running on Android

-You can run this program through Termux or F-Droid, simply go to Play Store and search either of these apps.
-Then click install
+You can run this program through Termux or F-Droid, simply go to Play Store and search either of these apps then click install
 ![image](https://user-images.githubusercontent.com/79844632/219643150-6959b4ec-0291-4869-b535-2cfd704ead9b.png)

 Once Downloaded, make sure that python is installed on your android.
 To install python using Termux on Android, simply type the following commands "pkg install python"